-Murphy said it was wrong for people to "manipulate" the issue.
-He said he had even called the Milwaukee Sentinel to complain about their coverage of the story.
+Murphy said it was wrong for people to. "manipulate" the Issue.
+He said he had even called the Milwankee Sentinel to complain about their coverage of the story.
 Both the Sentinel and Journal in their headlines and stories juxtaposed the Pride Committee's proposed grant of \$5,000 with the fact that veteran's groups, which organize the Memorial Day and Veterans Day Parades were only offered \$1,000.

-coverage called the Murphy TURN TO MURPHY, PAGE 13
+Murphy called the coverage TURN TO MURPHY, PAGE 13